What Percent Of A Penny Is Copper

 Fluctuating Metal Prices

 The prices of both zinc and copper on the global market continue to influence the economics of penny production.
-If zinc prices rise significantly, the cost savings of using a zinc core diminish, potentially reigniting discussions about alternative materials or even eliminating the penny altogether.
+That said, if zinc prices rise significantly, the cost savings of using a zinc core diminish, potentially reigniting discussions about alternative materials or even eliminating the penny altogether.
 Similarly, if copper prices were to fall dramatically, there might be renewed interest in returning to a predominantly copper composition.

 Production Costs vs. Face Value